uberspark/uberxmhf/tee-sdk/README.md

 # Quick Start

-Optionally, choose a PREFIX where you will install various utilities, libraries, and headers.
-The default PREFIX is /usr/local.
+Optionally, choose a `PREFIX` where you will install various utilities, libraries, and headers.
+The default `PREFIX` is `/usr/local`.

 Optionally, choose a host-name to use for PAL code.
-The default HOST is i586-tsvc.
+The default `HOST` is `i586-tsvc`.

-Optionally, choose a SYSROOT, where libraries to be linked against PAL code will be installed.
-The default is $(PREFIX)/$(HOST)
+Optionally, choose a `SYSROOT`, where libraries to be linked against PAL code will be installed.
+The default is `$(PREFIX)/$(HOST)`

-Ensure that the trustvisor headers are installed for both the host and the cross-development SYSROOT.
+Ensure that the trustvisor headers are installed for both the host and the cross-development `SYSROOT`.

 ~~~ {.sh}
 cd $(TRUSTVISOR_CODE_DIR)